revbayes/revbayes.github.io/tutorials/fbd_simple/index.md

 0 & \text{otherwise}
 \end{cases}$$

-The incorporation of uncertainty around the fossil occurence data is shown graphically as a part of our model in {% ref fig_module_gm %}.
+The incorporation of uncertainty around the fossil occurrence data is shown graphically as a part of our model in {% ref fig_module_gm %}.

 {% figure fig_tipsampling_gm %}
 <img src="figures/tikz/tipsampling_gm.png" width="400" />